parappayo/basic-jwt-wsgi/README.md

 Two services are provided: a grant service and a resource service.
 Requests must be SSH secured; a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) is good enough for demo purposes.
 The JWT token itself will be signed using an assymetric RSA pair as well, so that (in theory) the identity of the grant service is well established.

-The grant service accepts Basic Auth requests and responds with a JWT on success.
+The grant service accepts Basic Auth GET requests and responds with a JWT on success.
 It reads credentials and JWT contents from a data store.

 The resource service accepts JWT requests and responds with 202 Accepted only if the token is present and valid.
 This demonstrates the idea of [federated identity](https://en.wikipedia.org/wiki/Federated_identity) in a simple way.